Lybarger/sdoh_extraction/README.md

 ## Implementation details

-* *Tokenization* - Sentence boundary detection and word tokenization should be performed using the default English spaCy tokenizer
+* *Tokenization* - Sentence boundary detection and word tokenization should be performed using the *default English spaCy tokenizer*.
-* *One-to-one matches* - A predicted trigger or argument can match at most one gold trigger or argument.
-A predicted trigger/argument cannot be considered equivalent to multiple gold trigger/arguments.
-Multiple predicted triggers/arguments cannot be considered equivalent to a single gold trigger/argument.
+* *Trigger matches* - A predicted trigger can match *at most* one gold trigger, and a gold trigger can match *at most* one predicted trigger.
+In other words, a predicted trigger cannot be considered equivalent to multiple gold triggers, and multiple predicted triggers cannot be considered equivalent to a single gold trigger.
+* *Argument matches* - An argument may be connected to multiple triggers (part of multiple events).
+Arguments are assessed through trigger-argument pairs, rather than individual arguments.
+A predicted trigger-argument pair can match *at most* one gold trigger-argument pair, and a gold trigger-argument pair can match *at most* one predicted trigger-argument pair.